mahnoormahnoorr/Quantization/AWQ/readme.md

 ## Usage

+The launch scripts are:

+- `run-awq-modifier-lumi.sh` - quantizes model on LUMI with 1 GPU
+- `run-awq-modifier-mahti.sh` - quantizes model on Mahti with 1 GPU
+- `run-awq-modifier-puhti.sh` - quantizes model on Puhti with 1 GPU

+**Note:** the scripts are made to be run on `gputest` or `dev-g` partition with a 30 minutes time-limit.
+You have to select the proper partition for longer jobs for your real runs.
+Additionally, change the `--account` parameter to your own project code.

-To run the example, choose the appropriate batch job script.
-For example for LUMI, you would run:
+For example to run on LUMI, you would run the command:

 ```bash
 sbatch run-awq-modifier-lumi.sh
 ```
-Note that you need to change the --account parameter to your own project code.
 You can also increase the memory, time and number of GPUs if you decide to run quantization on larger models.

 The script will quantize the **Falcon-RW-1B** model using the following recipe:
 ```bash